Finance and risk management

 Information checkedInformation unaudited Information geprüft Information ungeprüft Finance and risk management

-Assuming risk goes hand in hand with the business of banking.
+Accepting risk goes hand in hand with banking business.
 Sustainable and methodical finance and risk management is essential to ensure the risks remain calculable.
 Our integrated approach has proven itself.

-Sustainable finance management and anticipatory risk management: we attach very great importance to these at all levels of the organisation.
+Sustainable finance management and anticipatory risk management: we attach very great importance to these factors at all levels of the organisation.
 As part of an integrated approach, risk management at the LLB Group includes dealing with legal and compliance risks as well as information security.
-The competences for the different areas of finance and risk management are bundled in the Group CFO Division.
+The competences for different areas of finance and risk management are bundled in the Group CFO division.

-The LLB Group has a prudent approach to risk, which is essential for protecting reputation, maintaining excellent financial strength and securing sustainable profitability.
-Our risk management is based on risk policy and encompasses the systematic identification and assessment, reporting, management and monitoring of credit risks, market risks, liquidity risks and operational risks as well as asset liability management (ALM).
-The LLB Group applies an appropriate organisational and methodological framework for assessing and managing risk (see chapter "Risk management" in the financial section).
+The LLB Group has a prudent approach to risk, which is essential for protecting reputation, maintaining excellent financial strength and safeguarding sustainable profitability.
+Our risk management is based on risk policy and encompasses the systematic identification and assessment, reporting management and monitoring of credit risks, market risks, liquidity risks and operational risks, as well as asset liability management (ALM).
+The LLB Group applies an appropriate organisational and methodological framework for assessing and managing risk (see chapter “Risk management” in the financial section).

-Combating money laundering and the financing of terrorist or criminal activities as well as minimising regulatory risks, especially in cross-border business, are given highest priority in the LLB Group as part of risk management.
+Combating money laundering and the financing of terrorist or criminal activities, as well as the minimising of regulatory risks, especially in cross-border business, are given the highest priority in the LLB Group as part of risk management.

-The Group-wide treasury manages the risks in the banking book that arise from banking activities, specifically liquidity, interest rate and foreign currency risks.
+The Group Treasury manages the risks in the banking book that arise from banking activities, especially liquidity, interest rate and foreign currency risks.

-The LLB Group has in place sound, comprehensive and effective processes to assess and maintain on an ongoing basis adequate equity capital.
+The LLB Group has in place sound, comprehensive and effective processes to assess and maintain an adequate equity capital on an ongoing basis.
 The internal capital adequacy assessment process (ICAAP) is a key risk management instrument.
 The ICAAP is documented in internal regulations and guidelines and is reviewed and revised annually on the basis of overall bank stress tests.

 Solid equity base

-A good equity base not only protects its reputation, but is also part of the financial management and credibility of a bank.
-Having a sufficiently high-quality equity base at its disposal is part of the LLB Group’s identity.
+A good equity capital base not only protects its reputation, but is also part of the financial management and credibility of a bank.
+Having a sufficiently high-quality equity base at all times is part of the LLB Group’s identity.
 Its financial strength shall remain, as far as possible, unaffected by fluctuations in the capital markets.

-LLB is considered to be of systemic importance to the Liechtenstein economy and subject to a regulatory minimum capital adequacy ratio of 12.5 per cent.
-We are targeting a Tier 1 ratio of over 14 per cent as a strategic objective.
-As at the end of 2021, the LLB Group had CHF 2.2 billion in equity capital (31.12.2020: CHF 2.1 billion).
-At 20.3 per cent (31.12.2020: 21.6 %), its Tier 1 ratio is well above the regulatory requirement and above its target of 14 per cent, which it had set itself during the StepUp2020 strategy.
+LLB is considered to be of systemic importance to the Liechtenstein economy and is subject to a regulatory minimum capital adequacy ratio of 13.7 per cent.
+We are targeting a tier 1 ratio of over 16 per cent as a strategic objective.
+The LLB’s capital ratio is reported in the chapter “Regulatory disclosures”.

-The LLB Group continues to enjoy a high level of financial stability and security on account of its solid equity base, which consists entirely of hard core capital.
-The comfortable capital situation gives it leeway to make acquisitions.
+Thanks to its solid equity base, which consists entirely of hard core capital, the LLB Group continues to enjoy a high level of financial stability and security.
+The comfortable capital situation provides it with plenty of scope to make acquisitions.

 Rating confirms financial strength

-Liechtensteinische Landesbank has had a deposit rating of Aa2 from rating agency Moody’s since 2016.
-This means, according to Moody’s, that it is one of the highest-rated banks in the world, is among the top range of Liechtenstein and Swiss banks and ranks well above the average of European financial institutions.
+Liechtensteinische Landesbank has a deposits rating of Aa2 from rating agency Moody’s.
+According to Moody’s, this means that it is one of the highest-rated banks in the world.
+It is among the top range of Liechtenstein and Swiss banks and ranks well above the average of European financial institutions.
 The rating underlines LLB’s stability and financial strength and is proof of our prudent finance and risk management.

-We accompany private individuals, companies, small businesses and public institutions to finance their plans for the future.
+We support private individuals, companies, small businesses and public institutions in financing their plans for the future.

-At CHF 12.2 billion, the lion’s share of loans made during the reporting year, namely 88.7per cent (31.12.2020: 898.7%), comprised credits secured by mortgages.
-We have managed to continually grow our market share of loans to customers.
-At the end of 2021, the volume of loans had increased to CHF 13.8 billion (31.12.2020: CHF 13.2 billion).
-We extend mortgages primarily within the market regions of Liechtenstein, north-eastern Switzerland and the region of Zurich.
+At CHF 12.9 billion, the lion’s share of loans made during the reporting year, namely 89.2 per cent (31.12.2021: 88.7 %), comprised loans secured by mortgages.
+We continued to successfully grow our market share of loans to clients.
+At the end of 2022, the volume of loans had increased to CHF 14.4 billion (31.12.2021: CHF 13.8 billion).
+We extend mortgages primarily in the market regions of Liechtenstein, north-eastern Switzerland and the region of Zurich.

 Independent credit decisions

-Within the LLB Group, credit competences are assigned according to the knowledge and experience of the decision-makers and the appropriate level and credit type.
-With the exception of standard business transactions, the authority to grant credit lies with the back office, i.e. the Group Credit Management and the superordinate Credit Committees.
+Within the LLB Group, credit competences are assigned according to the knowledge and experience of the decision-makers and the appropriate level and type of loan.
+With the exception of standard business transactions, the authority to grant credit lines lies with the back office, i.e. Group Credit Management and the superordinate Credit Committees.
 Credit decisions are thus made independently of market pressures and market targets.
-In this way, we are able to avoid conflicts of interest and objectively and independently assess risk in individual cases.
+In this way, we are able to avoid conflicts of interest, and objectively and independently assess risks in individual cases.

 The LLB Group pursues a risk-conscious credit policy.
-It includes the differentiated and separate evaluation of loan applications, the conservative assessment of collateral values, the individual calculation of affordability as well as compliance with standard equity requirements.
-The different control processes help us to reliably fulfil our performance mandate (see chapter “Responsibilities for the economy, society and environment”) and to take appropriate account of risks.
+It includes the differentiated and separate evaluation of loan applications, the conservative assessment of collateral values, the individual calculation of affordability, as well as compliance with standard equity requirements.
+The different control processes help us to reliably fulfil our performance mandate and to take proper consideration of risks (see chapter “Responsibilities for the economy, society and environment”).

-For real estate financing, we observe the Ordinance on Banks and Investment Firms (FL-BankV), which governs risk management in accordance with Art.
-7a and Art.
-21c ff of the Liechtenstein Banking Act.
-For mortgage financing in Switzerland, we observe the minimum requirements drawn up by the Swiss Bankers Association (SBA) and approved by the Swiss Financial Market Supervisory Authority (FINMA).
+In the case of real estate financing, we observe the provisions of the Liechtenstein Banking Law and the Ordinance concerning banks and securities firms, which govern risk management.
+For mortgage financing in Switzerland, we observe the minimum requirements specified by the Swiss Bankers Association (SBA) and approved by the Swiss Financial Markets Authority (FINMA).
 We also apply the EU guidelines on assessing, evaluating and processing mortgage secured loans.
-Since mid-2021, the guidelines of the European Banking Authority (EBA guidelines on loan origination and monitoring) have therefore been applied to new lending.
+Since mid-2021, the guidelines of the European Banking Authority (EBA Guidelines on loan origination and monitoring) have therefore been applied to new lending.

-As part of the risk management of the LLB Group, the compliance organisation focuses not only on handling legal risks but also on three areas in particular:
+As part of the risk management of the LLB Group, the compliance organisation focuses not only on dealing with legal risks but also on three areas in particular:

-Compliance risks are seen as part of risk management at the LLB Group.
-It is based on the internationally recognised three lines of defence model:
+At the LLB Group, the compliance organisation is regarded as part of risk management.
+This is based on the internationally recognised three lines of defence model: